-DenseSLAM by \citet{nieto2006denseslam} is similar to our work as it also builds a dense grid-based multi-layer map of the environment using a probabilistic framework.
-The fundamental difference is that it contains only geometric information acquired using range-finder sensors.
-The work of \citet{nordin2011multi} is also related to ours in which a multi-layer map with a geometric traversability layer and a ground roughness layer is built for path planning (based on traversability) and velocity control (based on roughness) of ground vehicle systems.
-However, the map does not provide any semantic knowledge of the environment nor explore inter-layer correlations.
+DenseSLAM by \citet{nieto2006denseslam} is similar to our work as it also builds a dense grid-based multilayer map of the environment using a probabilistic framework.
+The fundamental difference is that it contains only geometric information acquired by range-finder sensors.
+The work by~\citet{nordin2011multi} is also related to ours in which a multilayer map with a geometric traversability layer and a ground roughness layer is built for path planning (based on traversability) and velocity control (based on roughness) of ground vehicle systems.
+However, the map does not provide any semantic knowledge of the environment or explore inter-layer correlations.
 More recently, \citet{zaenker2020hypermap} present a hypermap framework for autonomous semantic exploration.
-The map includes a grid-based occupancy layer, a polygonal semantic layer, and an exploration layer indicating which areas have yet to be explored.
+The map includes a grid-based occupancy layer, a polygonal semantic layer, and an exploration layer indicating the areas have yet to be explored.
 Our work differs from it in that we do not need an extra hypermap interface to convert and unify the information in each layer.
 Instead, we use the same grid-based representation for each layer to achieve unification.